-The authors mention in their findings that though Expected Shortfall addresses some of the underestimation of risk of securities which have fat tailed distributions and a potential for larger losses the measure is still exposed to tail risk if losses are infrequent and large, especially when the market is stressed.
-However under more lenient conditions (such as normal market conditions) when the VaR measure would still be exposed to tail risk because it disregards any losses beyond the confidence level, expected shortfall would have no tail risk because it considers the conditional expectation of loss beyond the VaR level.
+The authors mention in their findings that though Expected Shortfall addresses some of the underestimations of the risk of securities which have fat tailed distributions and a potential for larger losses, the measure is still exposed to tail risk if losses are infrequent and large, especially when the market is stressed.
+However, under more lenient conditions (such as normal market conditions) when the VaR measure would still be exposed to tail risk because it disregards any losses beyond the confidence level, expected shortfall would have no tail risk because it considers the conditional expectation of loss beyond the VaR level.

-To review the MC- Historical returns model and how it is used to calculate VaR please see:
+To review how to calculate the MC- Historical returns model and use it to calculate VaR please see:

 Estimating Conditional Value at Risk – CVaR for Gold

-For Gold, assume that we have simulated a 365-day price path using the Monte Carlo simulation approaches and used a 365-day window for the Historical Simulation approach.
-For each approach we have generated a series of returns and used these returns to calculate 99% confidence level daily VaR %.
+For Gold, assume that we have simulated a 365-day price path using the Monte Carlo simulation approaches.
+We also assume that we have used a 365-day window for the Historical Simulation approach.
+For each approach, we generate a series of returns and use them to calculate a 99% confidence level daily VaR %.
 We then compare the results to see which approach produced bigger and more realistic CVaR estimates.

-Once the daily VaR metric is obtained, the calculation of CVaR follows the same process for all three VaR approaches.
-As an example we have used the daily VaR from the Historical Simulation approach as an input in our CVaR worksheet.
+Once we calculate the daily VaR metric, the calculation of CVaR follows the same process for all three VaR approaches.
+As an example, we use the daily VaR from the Historical Simulation approach as an input in our CVaR worksheet.
 After we review the CVaR methodology we will present the results from all three methods.

-To determine the expectation of loss given that the loss is beyond the VaR level we first need to determine the loss incurred at the VaR level.
+To determine the expectation of loss given it exceeds the VaR level first calculate the loss incurred at the VaR level.
 Consider the following instance: Current Gold price is 1,657.50 and the daily VaR % using the Historical simulation approach is 4.149%.
 The loss at the VaR level or the price shock at the VaR level is 68.77.

-Next we determine the loss amounts.
-For each of the 364 returns that we have calculated, we calculate the price shocks in monetary terms.
-For the losses column we will only consider the negative price shocks (i.e. price declines).
-For positive price shocks we will consider a loss of zero.
+Next, we determine the loss amounts.
+For each of the 364 returns, we calculate the price shocks in monetary terms.
+In the losses column, we will only consider the negative price shocks (i.e. price declines).
+For positive price shocks, we will consider a loss of zero.